flare-foundation/docs/docs/dev/getting-started/deployment/specific-address.md

 So if you want to deploy on the **SAME address** in different chains than you need to manage the same Nonce in different chain keeping in mind that you use the same wallet address for deployment.

-However Maintaining the **nonces** can be a hassle.
+However, maintaining the **nonces** can be a hassle.
 For instance, if you need to use the address to sign a transaction on one network, you must ensure that you update the nonces on all other networks if you want to deploy another contract deterministically and also there is no way to predetermine what that deployment address will be in the counterfactual.

 2. Using **CREATE2** opCode:

 Create2 is a more robust alternative to deployment & deriving contract addresses that does not rely on setting the nonces.
 The CREATE2 opcode also gives us the ability predict the address where a contract will be deployed.